pliveyns/zirconium/README.md

 ## How do I use this?
 The best way to install Zirconium is to download our ISOs!
 Pick your flavor:

+### NOTICE!

+ISOs are currently borked, you need to run the rebasing instructions after installing or else YOU WILL NOT GET UPDATES!

 - AMD64
 - - **[AMD/Intel GPUs](https://isos.zirconium.gay/zirconium-isos/zirconium-amd64.iso)** ([Checksum](https://isos.zirconium.gay/zirconium-isos/zirconium-amd64.iso-CHECKSUM))
 - - **[NVIDIA GPUs (GTX 16xx and RTX series)](https://isos.zirconium.gay/zirconium-isos/zirconium-nvidia-amd64.iso)** ([Checksum](https://isos.zirconium.gay/zirconium-isos/zirconium-nvidia-amd64.iso-CHECKSUM))